wy-chung/logstor/README.md

 # ggatelog - Log-Structured GEOM storage Layer

 ## Introduction
-Ggatelog is a log-structured GEOM layer that uses that same principle of log-structured file system.
+Ggatelog is a log-structured (FreeBSD) GEOM layer that uses that same principle of log-structured file system.
 That is, it treats the storage as a log and only appends data to the end of the log.
 Like log-structured file system, it has the ability to translate random writes from the file system above into sequential writes to the underlying disk.<br/>
 I have tested it by doing kernel build on ggatelog.
 The input source files and the output object files are all directed to ggatelog in kernel build test.
 Compared to 'ggatel, The performance is almost the same as 'ggatel' but gets worse when garbage collection is triggered.<br/>
 Currently there is still some bug not fixed in garbage collection.